-Recently, more and more people looking for natural therapeutic benefits of marijuana without the
+Recently, more and more people looking for natural therapeutic benefits of cannabis without the

-cerebral euphoria associated traditionally smoking marijuana are touting the wonders of CBD
+cerebral euphoria traditionally associated with smoking are touting the wonders of CBD infused topicals.

 Topicals are cannabis-infused creams, lotions, or oils that you apply to your skin; they have been

 known to provide therapeutic relief for a host of ailments because they contain cannabinoids (cannabis